Jaksuhn/essays/Shit Trump and his supporters do.md

-# Terrible atrocities committed by Trump and his supporters
+# Shit Trump and his supporters do

 ## Trump